 Introduction

-This chapter describes how the project was managed.
-It shows the phases of the project, going from the project idea through the requirements gathering, the specification for the project, the design, implementation and testing phases for the project.
-It also discusses GitHub as a tool which assist in project management.
+In this project I talk about how I manage my project the issues that I faced during different sections and also the tools I used that helped me complete the project.

 Project Phases

 In this section, describe each of the following project phases.
 Explain any issues which arose for each of the phases.